The NSW Government has implemented a statewide regulatory framework for short-term rental accommodation (STRA), which includes:

 Short-term rental accommodation arrangements of three (3) months or less will not be regulated under the residential tenancies laws.

-9 April 2021: The STRA policy and Register was announced and available for Hosts for review.
-The register will come into effect from 30 July 2021 simultaneously with the planning legislation.
+The STRA policy and Register was announced and available for Hosts for review.

-1 November 2021: The STRA planning policy will commence.
-All hosts wishing to participate in STRA must register their dwellings vie the register and ensure compliance with the new Fire Safety Standards.
+The STRA planning policy commenced.
+All hosts wishing to participate in STRA must register their dwellings via the register and ensure compliance with the new Fire Safety Standards by 1 March 2022.